Courts of British Columbia Logo BC Flag

 Will I receive email confirmations for my booking requests?

-Yes, after you submit your trial date request, you will receive an email confirming that your request has been received.
+Yes, after you submit your trial or long chambers hearing date request, you will receive an email confirming that your request has been received.
 Once the booking window closes, you will receive a second email letting you know whether one of your requested dates has been booked or if none of your selected dates were available.

 Are there additional steps after I book online?

-Yes, if you are successful in obtaining a trial date, you are required to comply with the court's procedural rules to keep the booking.
+Yes, if you are successful in obtaining trial or long chambers hearing dates, you are required to comply with the court's procedural rules to keep the booking.
 This includes filing the necessary documents in accordance with the Supreme Court Rules, which can be found here.
-If you do not file the necessary documents, you may lose your trial dates.
+If you do not file the necessary documents, you may lose your trial / long chambers hearing dates.

 What happens if I am not assigned any of my preferred dates?

-If you are not assigned any of your selected dates, you may submit a new booking request during the next month's Booking Window.
-In the next phase of COBS, if a party or counsel is not successful in obtaining a trial date in a given month, COBS will track that matter and automatically assign higher priority in subsequent months.
-We anticipate introducing this phase in early 2025.
+If you are not assigned any of your selected dates, you may submit a new booking request during the next month's booking window.
+If a party or counsel is not successful in obtaining a date in a given month, COBS will track that matter and automatically assign higher priority in subsequent months.

 What if my case settles before the trial date?

-If you no longer need the trial dates you booked, contact the Scheduling Department for the relevant court location to tell them the trials dates are no longer needed.
+If you no longer need the trial or long chambers hearing dates you booked, please contact the Scheduling Department for the relevant court location to tell them the dates are no longer needed.
 Contact information for all of the Supreme Court’s locations are available here.
-Once you tell the Scheduling Department that you no longer need the trial dates you have booked, those dates are released and are offered to litigants and counsel who are trying to book a trial date.
-Knowing in advance that trial dates are not required helps the Court ensure that the limited amount of available court time is efficiently and effectively used.
+Once you tell the Scheduling Department that you no longer need the dates you have booked, those dates are released and are offered to litigants and counsel who are trying to book a date.
+Knowing in advance that trial and long chambers hearing dates are not required helps the Court ensure that the limited amount of available court time is efficiently and effectively used.

-Will COBS increase the number of available trial dates?
+Will COBS increase the number of available trial and long chambers hearing dates?

 No, COBS is designed to make the booking process easier and fairer.
-COBS does not change the total number of trial dates available.
-In Vancouver, New Westminster and Victoria, we expect that the demand for trial dates will continue to exceed the available supply and that bumping of trials will continue to occur.
+COBS does not change the total number of trial or long chambers hearing dates available.
+In some locations, we expect that the demand for trial and long chambers hearing dates will continue to exceed the available supply and that bumping of trials and long chambers hearing dates will continue to occur.

 Is the booked time available for me to use as I see fit?